Skip to content

 (Can’t find plans below on Bluehost anymore)

 The third optimised hosting plan is called the premium plan.
-Again following the enhanced plan, this plan offers a bit more than the enhanced plan, including 120GB of storage, 120GB of backup and 6GB of RAM.
-The amount of visitors per month with this plan is double the amount form the Enhanced plan, meaning you are allowed up to 600 million visits a month.
+Again, following the enhanced plan, this plan offers a bit more than the enhanced plan, including 120GB of storage, 120GB of backup, and 6GB of RAM.
+The number of visitors per month with this plan is double the amount from the Enhanced plan, meaning you are allowed up to 600 million visits a month.

-This plan also comes with the Positive SSL, which gives the best protection for many websites especially business websites.
-All together this plan costs $39.99/£28.92* a month.
-This is a deal for the moment and it should normally be $89.99 a month, which is better than half price. cPanel is also included with this plan.
+This plan also comes with Positive SSL, which provides the best protection for many websites, especially business websites.
+This plan costs $39.99/£28.92* a month.
+This is a deal for the moment; it should normally be $89.99 a month, which is better than half-price. cPanel is also included in this plan.

 WP Ultimate;